 EXCLUSIVE-Malaysian energy giant's board at odds with PM over payment to Sarawak state

-The board and management of Malaysian national energy giant Petronas have urged the prime minister to drop a planned tax settlement with a state that is run by his political allies, three sources close to the company said.
+The board and management of Malaysian national energy giant Petronas have urged the prime minister to drop a planned tax settlement with a state run by his political allies, three sources close to the company said.
+Petronas rejected the Reuters report in a statement late on Friday and said it remained committed to working closely with Sarawak state and its stakeholders to reach the best outcome on the matter.

-Muhyiddin's decision will have big implications for Petronas and the national budget, and will be closely watched by foreign investors, on guard over corporate governance and financial transparency in Malaysia following the mega-scandal at sovereign fund, 1Malaysia Development Bhd (1MDB).
+Muhyiddin's decision will have big implications for Petronas and the national budget, and will be closely watched by foreign investors, on guard over corporate governance and financial transparency in Malaysia following a huge scandal at sovereign fund 1Malaysia Development Bhd (1MDB).
 "The Petronas board and management are totally against the deal.
 Management is drawing up fresh representation for the PM in a bid to convince him to see things their way," said one source.

 At the centre of the disagreement is Sarawak's demand for a sales tax payment, which went to the courts last year, before Muhyiddin took office on March 1.
 Petronas, which already pays federal taxes, had filed a challenge to the tax claim, questioning Sarawak's right to impose such a tax.
 A court ruled that Sarawak can impose the tax, but Petronas had appealed that decision at the federal court.